johan-ekman/learning_python/README.md

 ### 6. Open the course (part 1) in a notebook

 Find the course material in the Jupyter Notebook file tree navigator interface.
-All Jupyter Notebook files have the file suffix `.ipynb`.
+All Jupyter Notebook files have the file extension `.ipynb`.
 The first part of the course is named `lessons_1-7.ipynb`, which includes a course introduction.
-Click it:
+Start with this file:

 ![image](course_material/readme/course_start.png)

-That's it, you can now begin the course.
+That's it!
+You can now begin the course.
 Good luck!

 ## Beginner?
 Read this as well